Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-16.md

     - experimental
 ---

-Better documentation on the new block format introduced in the Minecraft Beta 1.16.100.
+Better documentation on the new block format introduced in the Minecraft Beta 1.16.100 and newer versions.

 :::warning
 This document covers experimental features, for 1.16.100+ format version blocks.
 If you would like to learn about stable blocks, you can do it [here](/blocks/blocks-intro).
 :::

 ## Block Properties

+Block properties are block states for all your custom blocks.

 ### Defining Properties: